AidanJReid/Forex-Comix-gitpod/README.md

 ![Responsiveness Test](/static/assets/images/wireframe/screencap.JPG)

 This is the third milestone project of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies.
-The objective for this project is to "*Create a web platorm to enable the exchange of foreign language comic books*", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete.
+The objective for this project is to "*Create a web platform to enable the exchange of foreign language comic books*", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete.

-It is designed for three types of users (broadly defined as language learners, booksellers and schools/colleges).
+It is designed for three types of users, broadly defined as language learners, booksellers and schools/colleges.
 This particular project is underpinned by my own love of learning languages and comic books/graphic novels.
-In fact, I spent three years living in Colombia and picked up Spanish quite quickly through the aid of Los Muertos Vivientes (The Walking Dead), which accelerated my language skills as well as introduced me to fellow nerds with whom I could practice with.
+In fact, I spent three years living in Colombia and picked up Spanish quite quickly through the aid of *Los Muertos Vivientes* (The Walking Dead), which accelerated my language learning as well as introduced me to fellow nerds with whom I could practice.

 It is my conviction that language learning can be fun, and with the abundance of comics readily available, they can introduce readers to various languages in a way that rote textbooks and stolid boring list tables cannot.